+\begin{remark} The condition $J_N(X_0,U(\cdot)) \leq \delta + \sum_{k=0}^{N-1} \ell(X_{\star}^s(k),U_{\star}^s(k))$ demands that the values of the trajectories considered in Theorem~\ref{thm:TurnpikeL2} are close to the stationary values, at least in the long run when $\delta>0$ is large.
+This condition is analogous to the deterministic setting, e.g., in \cite[Definition~2.2]{Gruene2016}, where the corresponding trajectories are called ``near steady state solutions''. \end{remark}

-which contradicts \eqref{eq_turnpikeContr} and, thus, proves the theorem. \end{proof} Theorem~\ref{thm:TurnpikeL2} shows that for all $N \in \N$ the solutions of the stochastic OCP \eqref{eq:sOCP} have to be close to the stationary process $\XstatOpt\args$ except for a uniformly bounded number of time-instances.
+Theorem~\ref{thm:TurnpikeL2} shows that for all $N \in \N$ the solutions of the stochastic OCP \eqref{eq:sOCP} have to be close to the stationary process $\XstatOpt\args$ except for a uniformly bounded number of time-instances.
 Here the distance between two stochastic processes is measured in the mean-square distance.
-Even if it is likely that the mean-square distance allows statements about the pathwise behavior of the processes because it measures the deviation between the random variables it is not immediately obvious what Theorem \ref{thm:TurnpikeL2} means for the single realization paths of $X(\cdot)$.
-What we cannot conclude is an almost sure turnpike property of the paths.
-However, what we can conclude is a pathwise turnpike property in probability which is formalized in the following theorem.
+Even if it is likely that the mean-square distance allows statements about the pathwise behavior of the processes because it measures the deviation between the random variables, it is not immediately obvious what Theorem \ref{thm:TurnpikeL2} means for the single realization paths of $X(\cdot)$, e.g., one cannot infer an almost sure turnpike properties for the path.
+However, one may conclude a pathwise turnpike in probability which is formalized in the following theorem.

 \begin{theorem} Let the assumptions of Theorem \ref{thm:StochDissi} hold.
 Then for every $X_0$, there exists a constant $C \in \R$ such that for each $\delta > 0$, each control process $U\args$ satisfying $J_N(X_0,U\args) \leq \delta + \sum_{k=0}^{N-1} \ell(\XstatOpt(k),\UstatOpt(k))$ and each $\eps, \eta > 0$ the value